aj03794/fundamentals-of-software-architecture-2nd-edition/videos/dynamic-quantum-entangelement.md

 ![](./images/7.png)

-- In the above example, we have two architectural quanta
+- In the above example, we have two architectural quantam
     - These two likely have very different architectural characteristics
     - On right side, we have some sync and async communication
 - How does the order placement service communicate with the order placement orchestrator - sync or async?